tommasodossena/tommasodossena/README.md

 ### Hi there 👋

-I'm a 23 years old Full Stack Web Developer from Italy 🇮🇹
+I'm a 23 years old Full Stack Web Developer from Italy.

 ###### BIO
 - 🔭 I’m currently working on **Boolean's final project**